devgpb/ReactFlix-Movie-List/README.md

 ## ReactFlix Movie List

-Its a react application, made to list current streaming movies and let you save witch you want, to remember to watch in the future
+Consuming themoviedb.org API, it is a react application, made to list current streaming and be able to save movies and remember to watch in the future